API Documentation

 Send WhatsApp

-Send a WhatsApp message via your connected WhatsApp client.
+Send text messages, images, videos, and documents (PDF, DOCX, etc.) via your connected WhatsApp client.

 Parameters